 In honor of the pleasant temperatures and sunshiny day, I concocted this shrimp spring roll bowl which was inspired by Pinch of Yum’s spring roll bowls recipe.
 I first tried the recipe about a year ago and fell in love instantly.
-Limey, garlicky and full of veggies.
+Limey, garlicky, and full of veggies.
 Definitely a pinch of yum….ok more like a handful.

-Me being me, did not exactly follow the recipe however.
+Me being me, did not exactly follow the recipe, however.
 The truth is I very rarely follow a recipe.
 Unless of course, I’m baking.
 Baking requires precision.

 For the sauce, I opted to amp up the lime juice and cut down on the oil, agave, and fish sauce a bit.
-I also threw in some fresh grated ginger (one of my new favorite ingredients) and some coconut aminos.
+I also threw in some freshly grated ginger (one of my new favorite ingredients) and some coconut aminos.